crislin-rose/digital-writing-folio/swift-reflections.md

 Instapoets would now have to work _with_ the algorithm, which is almost like a puzzle itself seeing how quickly things change, as well as the readers either seeking out the poetry themselves (which, in my opinion, is a non-trivial act) or trusting that the algorithm provides them with poetry (again, also non-trivial since the user would have had to provide data that they are interested in seeing such posts).

+## Thursday (12.3.26)
+_**What do you see as a potential ethical use-cases of AI?
+What are your hopes for the future of AI?**_

+I would argue that most A.I use currently is for generative purposes.
+Most users are of a younger generation who desire to cut long, hard-working hours to do simple tasks like solving a math equation or planning and writing an essay.
+So, with this in mind, I don't know if there truly are ethical use-cases for _generative_ AI.
+It hinders the growth of critical thinking when used in this way and as a high school tutor, I don't see the benefits when used in this sense.
+There are also ecological issues when using LLMs, and with that, I also cannot support __any_ use of generative AI since global warming has been a longstanding issue.
+However, with that being said, I think there is huge nuance when discussing overall ethics with AI and LLMs.
+Personally, because of the known damage it has on our environment, it feels innately unethical.
+I hope that AI does evolve into something that is more beneficial rather than something that is generative.

 # **Week 3 (18-19.3.26)**
+## Wednesday (18.3.26)
+**_Reflect on your own relationship to the ubiquitous digital platforms of daily life.
+How do you currenly position yourself in relation to technology in your creative writing practice?_**

+I would say that I am a slave to "ubiquitous digital platforms" in my daily life.
+Having grown up with sn iPad at a young age, I quickly became very technologically savy, while also unknowingly forming a dependence on it.
+However, while I do say I am a slave to such in a present day context (even as a joke, I think there is still some truth to it), I have explored various methods on limiting my screentime and social media usage since it has felt, at times, more of a hinderance than a helper.
+With this, I have used TikTok, Substack and Instagram stories in relation to my writing practice.
+I've used it more for promotion than informing my practice

+## Thursday (19.3.26)
-_**Reflect upon the importance of tracking tools of making (e.g., for iterative purposes, for troubleshooting, as research capture situated in a particular time (since tech evolves so quickly), to network/pool knowledge with peers, to situate ideas in relation to the field).**_
+_**Reflect upon the importance of tracking tools of making (e.g., for iterative purposes, for troubleshooting, as research capture situated in a particular time (since tech evolves so quickly), to network/pool knowledge with peers, to situate ideas in relation to the field.**_

-_**How do you currenly position yourself in relation to technology in your creative writing pratice?**_

 # **Week 4 (25-26.3.26)**